gimenete/dbdiff/README.md

 # dbdiff

-Compares two postgresql databases and prints SQL commands to modify the first one in order to match the second one
+Compares two postgresql databases and prints SQL commands to modify the first one in order to match the second one.

+**It does NOT execute the statements**.
+It only prints the statements to the standard output.

 # Installing